ToCraft/SkinShifter/README.md

 # SkinShifter

 *SkinShifter* lets you change your Player Skin in game!
-(Don't worry- you won't change you're actual skin, it just renders differently.)
+(Don't worry- you won't change your actual skin, it just renders differently.)

 ## Getting Started